 We also return to Gracy’s Arts and Supper Club, just across the street from Fiftynine Republic in a baroque palazzo.
 We celebrated EuroPride there last year at a VIP reception on its rooftop, though we were too distracted by the delicious cocktails to eat much.
 This time, we made up for it.
 Gracy’s is a culinary delight, offering Mediterranean-inspired dishes made with fresh, local ingredients.
 The plant-based options are top-notch (vegans, take note) and the staff create a warm, attentive atmosphere, making every guest feel welcome.

-Beyond the parties and dining, it’s the subtle changes that stand out most.
+Beyond the parties and dining, the subtle changes stand out the most.
 In St. Julian’s, businesses – especially accommodation providers – are embracing a more integrated approach to queer tourism.
-The InterContinental Malta, an IHG Hotel, has long been known for its international, welcoming approach to hospitality.
-It’s refreshing to see so many LGBTQ+ travellers staying here during Pride.
+The InterContinental Malta, an IHG Hotel, has long been known for its international, welcoming approach to hospitality but it’s refreshing to see so many LGBTQ+ travellers staying here during Pride.
 As one of Malta’s more versatile, upscale options – boasting its unique Skybeach concept and fantastic executive lounge – it’s easy to see why.
 But what sets it apart is the hotel’s commitment to inclusion, with ongoing staff training and queer programming for guests, making it a valued part of Malta’s LGBTQ+ tourism community and showing just how it values LGBTQ+ travellers.

 For those seeking a more immersive cultural experience, Malta also boasts a year-round Valletta Queer History Tour.
 This walking tour, run by Q Travel Malta, guides visitors through the capital’s rich queer history, from the country’s early LGBTQ+ activism to its modern-day acceptance of gender and sexual diversity.
 The tour has quickly become one of the island’s top queer attractions, offering a fascinating lens on Malta’s evolution from conservative Catholicism to one of Europe’s most progressive nations.
 It also sheds light on the untold stories of queer individuals who lived in the city throughout that time.
 OutThere travellers can also combine this with a food tour, or book a similar tour in the Three Cities, Mdina, or Rabat.
 A new tour this year – From Stigma to Empowerment: A Women’s History Tour of Valletta – takes a deep dive into the remarkable role of women in shaping the city’s past and present.